-See instructions & playbooks to configure Charlie’s behavior.
+See Instructions and Playbooks to configure Charlie’s behavior.

 Environment variables